 After placing some navigation waypoints, you will have to rebuild the navigation routes (using the command "ways rebuild"), and then save the waypoints in order to make the bots use them and learn from them.
 Turn on the displaying of the ways by using "ways on" and add new navigation waypoints where it's necessary.

-Waypoint help.
 If you want to see a list of all waypoint commands while playing, you can type "waypoint help".
 You will then see a list of all waypoint commands used by SturmBot in the console.
 They are listed in section 3.

 Type "pathwaypoint create1" when you are standing at the waypoint the path should start at.
 Run to the next waypoint and type "pathwaypoint create2".You can do the same to remove paths by using "pathwaypoint remove1" and "pathwaypoint remove2"